 Also, the City of Roseville provides free compost bins to its residents (broken refuse bins reborn into compost bins), call 774-5780 for more information on the free compost bins.

 - Or you can set up a worm composting bin to compost fruit and vegetable scraps from the kitchen.
 More information on setting up your own worm bin can be found here.
-The Roseville Utility Exploration Center also provides "how-to" classes on worm composting on a regular basis, more information can be found on their site.

 Both methods yield compost for your garden and are cheap to do.